gnikoloff/2021-portfolio/README.md

 # Personal portfolio 2021

 Source codes for my new website.
 It is written as a pure webgl scene.
+I wrote a custom layouting system for the text positions and the boxes.

 ### Tools used